This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

 Sometimes chalk is used as a base, and it is commonly used as an extender in oil paint.
 Unfortunately its use in titanium white can accelerate some forms of degradation, though this seems to happen to a lesser extent with chalk than it does with barium sulfate, another common extender.
-A fuller discussion of that study can be found in this article which was shared by George O’Hanlon.
-While this color has an excellent blue wool scale rating, its role in lightfastness is still being explored.
+A fuller discussion of that study can be found in this article which was shared by Natural Pigments.
+We wish more paint companies would disclose its use in oil paint.
+While this color has an excellent blue wool scale rating, its role in lightfastness when mixed into other pigments is still being explored.

 A tube filled with natural chalk